PhoenixL13/python-projects/README.md

 # python-projects
 This repository contains projects that I have coded in python.

+### Create Task
+**Summary**: This program generates a random item on a menu.
+**Key Features**:
+- Takes users inputs to generate a good item.
+- Considers allergies and food type.
+- Can generate multiple recommendations.

 ### Multiplication Quiz
 **Summary**: This program allows users to take a quiz with multiplication problems.
 **Key Features**: